MarkDementev/MarkDementev/README.md

 <b>My projects:</b>

 [JMD Assets Data](https://github.com/MarkDementev/JMD_Assets_Data)
 - Spring Boot REST application – web-service for storing data of investing assets.
+The service is intended for private investors who do not have enough brokerage applications to control their own assets.
+This problem often arises for investors with average capital, the size of which is already larger than the market average, but less than for creating a family office.

 [WebWallet](https://github.com/MarkDementev/WebWallet)
 - Spring Boot REST application.
 Provides storage and modification of wallets amount data.
 It is stable to work with a multithreaded requests.
 The application and PostgreSQL database are using Docker Compose.